ProfessorPotatis/boulderdash-game/README.md

 # boulderdash-game
 Game developed during the BTH course "javascript1".
+To run the game:
+1. Download the repo to your computer.
+2. Open the index.html file in your browser.